cannatag/ldap3/README.txt

 ============

 python3-ldap is a pure Python 3 LDAP v3 strictly conforming to RFC4511.
-Its development is at alpha stage.
+Its development is at beta stage.

 License
 -------